syntaxseed/php-puzzles/README.md

 **No Peeking!**

-Try to to peek ahead at months you haven't read or solved yet!
+Try not to peek ahead at months you haven't read or solved yet!

 **Author**